Evilscaught/evilscaught-web/README.md

 - Omitting the `sudo` command may result in the operation being denied.

 6. Navigate into the directory of your newly cloned repository
-7. Run `npm install` to install all dependencies
+7. Run `npm install --prefer-offline --no-audit --no-bin-links` to install all dependencies
+- It is essential to include all three flags whenever running this command
 8. Run `npm run serve` to start the server.
 9. The server will be listening at https://localhost:8080.
 - Using the `--https` flag will allow you start the local server with an encrypted connection.
 However, firefox will warn you with a potential security risk ahead.
 To bypass the block, click on 'Advanced...' and then 'Accept the Risk and Continue'.